gitlabhq/gitlabhq/doc/ci/yaml/README.md

       - $STAGING
 ```

-Learn more about variables expressions on [separate page][variables-expressions].
+Learn more about variables expressions on a separate page.

 ## `tags`